NREL/OpenOA/contributing.md

 All code should be paired with a corresponding unit or integration test.
 OpenOA uses pytest and the built in unittest framework.
 For instructions on running tests, please see the [Readme](https://github.com/NREL/OpenOA/tree/develop#Testing).

+## Deploying a Package to PyPi

+The repository is equipped with a github action to build and publish new versions to PyPi.
+A maintainer can invoke this workflow by pushing a tag to the NREL/OpenOA reposiory with prefix "v", such as "v1.1.0".
+The action is defined in `.github/workflows/tags-to-pypi.yml`.